 This traditional and ancient Maori tribal ritual acts as a powerful group activity, whether it is used for team building, a conference ice breaker or a meeting energiser.

 It brings people together and gives them a shared emotional experience.

 Please download our Haka events brochure (in PDF format), which provides further information about our authentic Haka events.

 We have delivered over one thousand Haka events worldwide

 We are trusted by many of the world’s leading companies, as shown by our client list and have delivered over a thousand Haka events across the UK and worldwide.
-Click on the image or the link below to see a slideshow of images from recent Haka events:

 “Wow!
 Over 800 people taken on a journey through a days event to one ‘tribal culture’ with passion, energy, enthusiasm, hands-on coaching and above all tremendous fun.
 You provided HSBC West Midlands with a day to remember.”